---

 ## Verification

-A offchain verifier (most commonly an application server, but the same flow applies to any party validating the signed authorization) verifies a nonce-bearing authorization entirely offchain.
+A offchain verifier (most commonly an application server, but the same flow applies to any party validating the signed authorization) verifies a witness-bearing authorization entirely offchain.
 The client sends the verifier a single byte string:

 ```